flaf/miscellaneous/puppet/modules/ceph/README.md

 If you have dedicated disks for monitors or OSDs, you must create partitions via `gdisk` and you must format these partitions on each node.
-With `gdisk`, you have to create a part-label for each partition and you have to follow this
+With `gdisk`, you have to create GPT partitions with a part-label for each partition.
+You have to follow this policy:
-policy:

-- `mon-<id>` for dedicated partitions of monitors,
+- part-label `mon-<id>` for dedicated partitions of monitors,
-- `osd-<id>` for dedicated partitions of OSDs,
+- part-label `osd-<id>` for dedicated partitions of OSDs,
-- `osd-<id>-journal` for dedicated partitions of OSD journals.
+- part-label `osd-<id>-journal` for dedicated partitions of OSD journals.

 With the scripts to create mon, OSD, mds etc. (see below), you'll use the symlinks in `/dev/disk/by-partlabel/` which